• Skip to primary navigation

 I use frozen peas which are an excellent freezer staple any time of the year and sugar snap or snow peas.
 When they are in season broad beans (fava beans) are an excellent extra addition or substitute for the regular peas.

-Close up of Pasta Primavera - fusilli pasta tossed with peas, sliced asparagus and snap peas.
-Garnished with lemon slices, chopped parsley and grated parmesan cheese.
+Close up of fusilli pasta tossed with asparagus, sugar snap peas and green peas garnished with lemon slices and grated parmesan.

-Almost any pasta shape will do well for this Pasta Primavera.
+• Pasta – Almost any pasta shape will do well for Spring Vegetable Pasta Primavera.
 My personal favourite shape for this recipe is Fusilli Corti Col Buco* but penne, rigatoni and even spaghetti or linguine are all great choices.

-Pasta Primavera with Peas and Asparagus in a white pasta bowl sitting on a blue cloth with a wedge or parmesan next to it.
+Spring vegetable pasta with Peas and Asparagus in a white pasta bowl sitting on a blue cloth with a wedge of parmesan next to it.

 More quick & easy pasta recipes: